elastic/elasticsearch-js/README.md

  - Angular Build: `'angular'`
  - jQuery Build: `'jquery'`

-Defines the class that will be created once for each node/host that the client communicates with.
+Defines the class that will be used to create connections.
 If you are looking to implement a protocol besides HTTP you will probably start by writing a Connection class and specifying it here.

 ### selector
 Type: `String`, `Function`